 Barbara Bel Geddes was an actress whose career on stage, screen and television spanned six decades.
 Born on October 31, 1922 in New York City, Barbara came to prominence at the age of 18 in the Broadway hit comedy Out Of The Frying Pan.
 In 1946 her performance in Deep Are The Roots garnered her both a Clarence Derwent Award and a Donaldson Award (forerunner of the Tony Awards) presented to her by Laurette Taylor, for "Outstanding Achievement in The Theatre."
 1951 brought further critical acclaim in Otto Preminger’s blockbuster hit comedy The Moon Is Blue.

-Other Broadway highlights include John Steinbeck's Burning Bright, Edward Albee's Everything in the Garden and Silent Night, Lonely Night with co-star Henry Fonda.
-Barbara also appeared with Michael Redgrave in the original Broadway production of The Sleeping Prince.
+Barbara starred with Michael Redgrave in the original Broadway production of The Sleeping Prince.
 Later, the roles were reprieved by Marilyn Monroe and Lawrence Olivier in the film adaptation retitled The Prince and the Showgirl.
 Her list of appearances in other notable original Broadway productions includes John Steinbeck's Burning Bright, Edward Albee's Everything in the Garden and Silent Night, Lonely Night with co-star Henry Fonda.

 In 1952, Barbara received the prestigious Woman of the Year Award from Harvard University's Hasty Pudding Theatricals, America's oldest theater company; In 1993, having starred in fifteen Broadway productions, she was inducted into the American Theatre Hall of Fame.
 Notably, the same honor had been bestowed decades earlier upon her father, stage and industrial designer Norman Bel Geddes.

 Heading to Hollywood in 1947, Barbara began a contract with RKO Pictures starring with Henry Fonda in The Long Night directed by Anatole Litvak.
 "I went out to California awfully young," she remarked.
 "I remember Lillian Hellman and Elia Kazan telling me, 'Don't go, learn your craft, But I loved films."
-The following year, she was nominated for an Academy Award for Best Supporting Actress for her performance in the George Stevens film
+The following year, she was nominated for an Academy Award for her performance in the George Stevens film

 Other Hollywood highlights include Elia Kazan's 1950 film noir Panic in the Streets, and screen musical The Five Pennies with Danny Kaye and jazz great Louis Armstrong.